ben10jef/wired-email-visualisation/README.md

 | **Email engagement by hour of day** | Performance metrics on an hourly basis |
 | **User table**  |  List of Users with their curresponding details    |

-If i had more time, I could:
+If I had more time, I could:
 * give a visual idea of the best time to send emails accross various business.
-* implemenent login flow
+* implement login flow
 * have added more Javascript codes (Focused more on visualisation)
-* implemenent redux
+* implement redux
-* Dive deeper on the data and create more visualisation
+* dive deeper on the data and create more visualisation
 * have added user Interaction
 * added more react hooks

-Had to take more time on to visualing the data and creating them
+Had to take more time on to visualizing the data and creating them